chibiboba/JS-202/My Notes/Lesson 5 Notes.md

-  Note that `type="button"` is out of favor; consider using the `<button>` element instead.

 ### The `size` and `maxlength` Attributes

-These attributes apply to most text-based input types.
+- These attributes apply to most text-based input types.

+- The `size` attribute lets you control the size of an `input` element in characters.
+  - `size` is an *approximation* for the width of the input box.
+The HTML5 standard requires that "the user agent should ensure that at least that many characters are visible"; in practice, you may see both more and fewer characters displayed.
-The `size` attribute lets you control the size of an `input` element in characters.
-You can also specify the width with the CSS `width` property, but it does not support character measurements. `maxlength` is similar, but it limits the maximum length of input values; this value can be more or less than the `size` value.
+- You can also specify the width with the CSS `width` property, but it does not support character measurements.
+  - The CSS `width` overrides the `size` attribute in CSS-enabled browsers.
+  - `maxlength` is similar, but it limits the maximum length of input values; this value can be more or less than the `size` value.

-Copy Code
+  - HTML5 also supports a `minlength` attribute, but support for this attribute is inadequate at the time of this writing.

 ```html
 <form action="#" method="post">